TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 **Cloud Firestore**, and **Cloud Storage** services.
 All of these services are available under the free tier of Firebase, which they refer to as the **Spark Plan**.
-Firebase also offers a **Blaze Plan** for any use of their backend services above their free tier limits.
+Firebase also offers a paid tier under their **Blaze Plan** for any use of their backend services above the free tier limits.

 ## 2. Firebase's Current Pricing
 At the time of writing this document, Firebase charges